April 23, 2020

 Kenyon College is an "Equal Opportunity Employer."
 In recruiting persons for its faculty and administration, Kenyon College seeks professionally qualified individuals without regard to age, ancestry, disability, national or ethnic origin, race, religion, sex, or sexual orientation.
 Additionally, it does not support discrimination based on marital status, political belief or activity, or status as a veteran.

 The principle of equal opportunity governs the practice of the College in selecting among candidates, in determining remuneration, and in offering advancement within the College.
-Kenyon College’s Title IX and Intimate Partner Violence Policy was approved in 2015.
+Kenyon College’s Sexual Misconduct and Harassment Policy: Title IX, VAWA, Title VII was approved in 2015.

 (approved May 1976) (edit Oct 2014, July 2015)